From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Review the 12-week cash position

-The 20-minute rhythm prevented the forecast from getting stale.
-Weekly updates kept accuracy above 90%.
-This consistent review discipline—updating forward visibility every week—turned forecasting from a project into an operational system.
+The 20-minute rhythm kept the forecast fresh instead of letting it go stale.
+Weekly updates held accuracy above 90%, and that steady review habit—updating the next 12 weeks every week—turned forecasting from a one-time project into a working operating system.

 What the forecast revealed: